Share this articleFeatured in This Article

-The Wildlife Society’s Standing Position on Conserving Biological Diversity states that The Wildlife Society supports and promotes “policies and programs to conserve biological diversity that are biologically, socially, environmentally, and economically valid, effective, and practical.”
+The Wildlife Society’s Position Statement on Conserving Biological Diversity states that The Wildlife Society supports and promotes “policies and programs to conserve biological diversity that are biologically, socially, environmentally, and economically valid, effective, and practical.”

 The Wildlife Society’s Position Statement on Incorporating Wildlife Needs in Land Management Plans promotes “the coordination of resource management activities to maximize retention of biodiversity across multiple spatial scales,” recognizes “the multiple values of rare and unique environments for wildlife habitat, societal values, and for use in scientific research, and recommends “the conservation of these settings in land management plans.”
 (TWS 2018).